Information Inequalities for Five Random Variables: What to Compute? How to Compute?

 In some cases, the computations required by the Maximum Entropy Method of Section \ref{sec:method} can be simplified further, or even completely avoided.
 The first claim of this subsection states that certain polymatroids do not contribute to new entropy inequalities.

 \begin{claim} Suppose $f$ is a polymatroid on $N=\YXZ$, and $f$ restricted to $X$ is modular.
-Then $f$ has an $n,m$-copy for every $n$ and $m$. \end{claim} \begin{proof} The statement follows from the following lemma by induction. \end{proof} \begin{lemma} Suppose that the polymatroids $(f_1,\YX)$ and $(f_2,XZ)$ have a common restriction on $X$ which is modular.
-Then there is a polymatroid $(g,\YXZ)$ that extends both $f_1$ and $f_2$ such that $g(Y,Z\|X)=0$. \end{lemma} \begin{proof} For $I\subseteq Y$, $J\subseteq X$ and $K\subseteq Z$ define
+Then $f$ has an $n,m$-copy for every $n$ and $m$. \end{claim} \begin{proof} The statement follows from the following lemma by induction. \end{proof}

+\begin{lemma} Suppose that the polymatroids $(f_1,\YX)$ and $(f_2,XZ)$ have a common restriction on $X$ which is modular.
+Then there is a polymatroid $(g,\YXZ)$ that extends both $f_1$ and $f_2$ such that $g(Y,Z\|X)=0$. \end{lemma}